erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### Restore a Volume Snapshot

-This will restore a snapshot onto a volume.
-A snapshot is created as just another image that can be used to create new volumes or to restore an existing volume.
+Restores a snapshot onto a volume.
+A snapshot is created as an image which can be used to create new volumes or to restore an existing volume.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|